Portfolio-Adv-Software/.github/README.md

 ## Introduction
 This is the reading guide to my portfolio.
 This is still a WIP.
 The aim of this document is to direct you to what I've done and explain why/what I made.
-If there are any questions feel free to let me know through teams, canvas or let me know when I'm on site.
+If there are any questions feel free to let me know through teams, canvas or let me know when I'm in Eindhoven.

 ### Group project - Stockbrood
 The group project will be done by our group existing of five students and one product owner (PO).
 The PO is a trader on multiple markets and is looking for a way to automate testing his trading strategies.
 Everything about this project can be found [here](https://github.com/S-A-RB05).